bcherny/bo/coffee/bo.coffee.md

 			newPane = @panes[id]
 			oldPane = @model.get 'active'

-			if not newPane
+			unless newPane
-				throw new Error 'Pane with ID "' + id + '" does not exist in the DOM, or is not registered with Bo.'
+				throw new ReferenceError 'Pane with ID "' + id + '" does not exist in the DOM, or is not registered with Bo.'

 			if oldPane